-- 1) Do not exceed system rated pressure of 250 PSI, capacity of 1000 GPM or impeller speed of 4730 RPM.
+- 1) Do not exceed impeller speed of 4800 RPM.
 If assistance is needed in determining engine speed to impeller speed correlation, contact W.S.
-Darley Customer Service. - 2) Observe local regulations on the use of hearing protection. - 3) Use only hoses with pressure rating higher than their intended use. - 4) Remove all pressure from hoses before disconnecting. - 5) Shutdown and depressurize completely before attempting maintenance. - 6) Use of wheel chocks is required.
+Darley Customer Service. - 2) Observe local regulations on the use of hearing protection. - 3) Use only hoses with pressure rating higher than their intended use. - 4) Remove all pressure from hoses before disconnecting. - 5) Shutdown and depressurize completely before attempting maintenance. - 6) Use of wheel chocks or blocks is highly recommended.